tanguychenier/tanguychenier/README.md

 </div>

-## 🚀 Who Am I?

-A Freelance fullstack web and mobile developer, working 100% remotely and passionate about video games.

 ## 💡 What I Do

-I create mobile applications, websites, and video games.
+I create tailored mobile applications, websites, and video games, helping businesses optimize their digital presence.
 Here are the technologies I'm skilled in:

 | Domain             | Technologies                                                                                                 |
 |--------------------|--------------------------------------------------------------------------------------------------------------|